 In February 2016, the FASB issued ASU 2016-02 (Topic 842), Leases ("ASC 842").
 ASC 842 supersedes the lease recognition requirements in ASC 840, Leases.
 ASC 842 clarifies the definition of a lease and requires lessees to recognize right-of-use assets and lease liabilities for all leases, including those classified as operating leases under previous lease accounting guidance.
-For public entities, ASU 2016-02 is effective for fiscal years beginning after December 15, 2018.
-The guidance is effective for nonpublic business entities for fiscal years and interim periods beginning after December 15, 2019, with early adoption permitted.
-As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, ASC842 will be effective for the Company on January 1, 2020.
+For public entities, ASU 2016-02 was effective for fiscal years beginning after December 15, 2018, including all interim periods within that year.
+As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, ASC842 will be effective for the Company on January 1, 2021.
 Originally, entities were required to adopt ASC 842 using a modified retrospective transition method.
 However, in July 2018, the FASB issued ASU 2018-11 (Topic 842), Leases: Targeted Improvements, which provides entities with an additional transition method.
 Under ASU 2018-11, entities have the option of initially applying ASC 842 at the adoption date, rather than at the beginning of the earliest period presented, and recognizing the cumulative effect of applying the new standard as an adjustment to beginning retained earnings in the year of adoption while continuing to present all prior periods under previous lease accounting guidance.
-The Company expects to elect this transition method at the adoption date of January 1, 2020.
-The Company is currently evaluating the impact of adopting this guidance on the Company's financial statements.
-The Company currently expects that its operating lease commitments will be subject to the new standard and recognized as right-of-use assets and operating lease liabilities upon adoption of this standard, which will increase the total assets and total liabilities that it reports relative to such amounts prior to adoption.
+The Company is currently evaluating the impact of adopting this guidance on the Company's condensed financial statements.
+The Company currently expects that its operating lease commitments will be subject to the new standard and recognized as right-of-use assets and operating lease liabilities upon adoption of this standard, which will increase the total assets and total liabilities that it reports relative to such amounts presented prior to adoption.